Funding Options for your Hearing Aids

 ACC

 You may be eligible for ACC funding towards hearing aids if your hearing loss is the result of prolonged occupational noise exposure or a sudden trauma that has damaged your hearing.
-Your audiologist’s assessment will show if the hearing loss is the result of noise damage, but your claim can only be lodged by your GP or registered medical specialist.
-An Ear, Nose and Throat (ENT) surgeon is the only person who can make a specific diagnosis of noise-induced hearing loss.
+Your audiologist’s assessment should indicate if the hearing loss is the result of occupational noise damage.
+If you are likely to meet the criteria for ACC cover, your MNZAS audiologist or audiometrist can lodge a claim for you with ACC.

 More information is available from ACC